code-423n4/2023-05-maia-findings/data/ByteBandits-Q.md

 L-19 Asymmetry in implementation of "bridgeOut" and "bridgeOutMultiple" in BranchPort.sol Both functions do the same just "bridgeOutMultiple" does it for multiple local addresses.
 The functions process the 2 if statements in their function body in a different order.
 This e.g. makes it harder to compare the functions for correctness.

+L-20 Risk of accidentally toggling on toggled off items in BranchPort.sol There are sets of 2 functions in that contract where one function adds an item and another function toggles the item state.
+As add function does not check whether the item was already added, it could accidentally be added and toggled on again.
+A side effect of this is that the arrays that track the history of added items will also hold duplicate items.
+The following combinations of functions were identified: addStrategyToken + toggleStrategyToken, addPortStrategy + togglePortStrategy, addBridgeAgentFactory + toggleBridgeAgentFactory, addBridgeAgent + toggleBridgeAgent